xiaoyangnihao/TTS-1/README.md

 This repository contains code to train a End-to-End Speech Synthesis system.
 Both single speaker and multi-speaker models are supported.

 Currrently, the text frontend supports English, as well as the following Indic languages: Assamese, Bengali, Gujarati, Hindi, Marathi, Rajasthani, Tamil, Telugu.
 In the case of Indic languages, the text is first transformed from unicode to [Common Label Set](https://www.iitm.ac.in/donlab/tts/downloads/cls/cls_v2.1.6.pdf), which provides a common representation for similar sounds across all Indic languages, before being used in the remainder of the voice building process.
-A parser to convert Indic text from unicode to common label set has been provided as part of the repository.

 The system consists of two parts:

 1. A Tacotron model with Dynamic Convolutional Attention which modifies the hybrid location sensitive attention mechanism to be purely location based as described in [Location Relative Attention Mechanisms for Robust Long-Form Speech Synthesis](https://arxiv.org/pdf/1910.10288.pdf), resulting in better generalization on long utterances.
 This model takes text (in the form of character sequence) as input and predicts a sequence of mel-spectrogram frames as output (the seq2seq model).